100 Notable alumni of

 -

 Jung Chang CBE is a Chinese-born British author.
-She is best known for her family autobiography Wild Swans, selling over 10 million copies worldwide but banned in the People's Republic of China.
+She is best known for her family autobiography Wild Swans, which has sold over 10 million copies worldwide but is banned in the People's Republic of China.
 Her 832-page biography of Mao Zedong, Mao: The Unknown Story, written with her husband, the Irish historian Jon Halliday, was published in June 2005.
+Reception of the work by academics has been largely negative, though the work has received acclaim in the popular press.

 -